brianhigh/computing_bootcamp/R/R_language_basics.md

 ## Vectorized operations

 R allows you to perform calculations on all items in a vector or all rows of a data frame at the same time.
-This is very convenient.

 Operations that allow this are called *vectorized* operations.
+They are often much faster than the alternatives.

+Let's create a new vector, `bmi`, by [calculating](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html) the Body Mass Index (BMI), using two other vectors as input.

 ```r